secken/Secken-Server-SDK-For-PHP/README.md

  * PHP 5.3 or above
  * Secken Account and An application

- Download [here](https://www.yangcong.com/download) secken client, create account, and log in secken Dashboard.
+ Download [here](https://www.yangcong.com/download#/sdk) secken client demo, create account, and log in secken Dashboard.
  A new sdk application can be created in secken Dashboard, you can get appid、 appkey

 ## Overview